Local Freshies worked in partnership with Visit Idaho to create this Travel Tip.

 Lava Hot Springs

-The Fire & Ice Winterfest, held annually on the first weekend of February in Lava Hot Springs, might be the most fun you can have in winter.
-With so much to see and do, here are just a few highlights of the wondrous festival:
+The Fire & Ice Winterfest, held annually in Lava Hot Springs in the winter, might be the most fun you can have in February.
+With so much to see and do, here are just a few highlights of the quirky festival:

-- Polar Bear Float – Contestants dress up in zany costumes and hop into the chilly Portneuf River to float their way from one side of town to the other.
+Contestants dress up in zany costumes and hop into the frosty Portneuf River to float their way from one side of town to the other.

-- Torchlight Parade – A group of locals hikes to the top of “L” Mountain.
+A group of locals hike to the top of “L” Mountain.
 Then, depending on snow conditions, while holding torches, the group runs or skis down the steep face right into town.
-A sight to behold.
+It’s a sight to behold.

-- Running of the Bulls – Closing out the event, a group of hardy souls in their swim trunks run the length of Main Street finishing up with a dip in the hot springs.
+Closing out the event, a group of hardy souls in their swim trunks run the length of Main Street, finishing up with a dip in the hot springs.

 Idaho Falls

 Local Freshies is about sharing the passion for skiing, snowboarding and mountain town culture.
-We specialize in providing news, stories, and event coverage while supporting local businesses in ski towns throughout North America.
-Our goal is to give everyone an opportunity to experience what locals get to cherish every day.
-To be a local where ever you go!
+We specialize in providing news, stories and event coverage while supporting local businesses in ski towns throughout North America.
+Our goal is to give everyone an opportunity to experience what locals get to cherish every day—to be a local wherever you go!

 Published on November 29, 2018